nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 **Example:**

     A staker deposits 900 tokens:
-        * 1st sub-stake = 900 tokens starting from the next period and locked for 5 periods
+        * 1st sub-stake = 900 tokens starting from the next period and a locking duration of 5 periods

     .. aafig::
         :proportional: